kevmhughes/drum-machine/README.md

 # Libraries
 * Bootstrap

-### What is it?
-A simple drum machine built with React.

 ### Objective:
 Build a drum machine app with React that is functionally similar to this challenge from the Front End Development Libraries course on FreeCodeCamp: https://codepen.io/freeCodeCamp/full/MJyNMd.